 Oh man, that scene was long.
 It was a night shoot and they had us in barrels in the ground that we would sit in and they would cover our necks with dirt.
 It was awesome but it really felt like we were buried at times because of all the bugs that would be crawling through our hair.

+Who were you closest to on set?
+Well everyone was super nice but I would say Abigail Breslin.
+Together we grabbed lunch with our moms and shared a lot of coffee moments.
+Would you consider Scream Queens a feminist show?
 I wouldn't call it a feminist show necessarily, but the characters definitely know who they are and who they want to be.
 You have characters like Zayday who is all about girl power.
 Everyone has their own identity and is really stepping up and realizing it.
 Last week they had a very feminist scene this season where they beat up frat boys for sexualizing them.
 For me that was a key moment showing these girls are getting in tune with their inner strut.

 Do you have an inner-strut?
 Today I do!
 I think when I have four shots of espresso I channel my inner strut.

+Has Taylor Swift reached out to you since?
+No, but that would be incredible!
+I know Ryan Murphy has made a few homages to her in the show but she's also been on tour.
+Who do you think is the red devil?
 I think it's possible right now it's the Dean, but I don't know for sure.
 The dean was there and so was Gigi so I think we have a lot to see between them about what happened all the way back in 1995.